Author of The Blackout Book and the online course Bloom Where You’re Planted

 A preparedness lifestyle is about the little ways you prep every day.

-Over in our Facebook group, we’ve been doing a monthly challenge called the Take Action Challenge.
+Over in our Facebook group, a few years ago we did a monthly challenge called the Take Action Challenge.

 The challenge is simple.
 Each day, we post some small thing we did to make ourselves more prepared.
 It can really help you to see that these small steps really add up.
 30 days of small actions beat an occasional larger action hands down.